DMAConv: Dual Mask-Adaptive Convolution for Remote Sensing Pansharpening: Experiment

 \paragraph{Ablation Study} To evaluate the effectiveness of each module, we conducted a series of ablation experiments, with results summarized in \cref{tab:ablation}.
 For the ``no compact branch" and ``no focused branch" settings, we retained soft-mask generation and modulation, but adjusted the threshold so that all pixels were forced into either the compact or focused branch.
 As shown in \cref{tab:ablation}, removing either branch causes apparent performance degradation, indicating the complementary and necessary roles of the dual-branch structure.
 In the no CAMG experiment, we removed the Content-Adaptive Mask Generator.
 Since the hard mask derives from the soft mask, CAMG removal prevents the generation of a meaningful hard mask; thus, a random one was used instead, with 15\% of pixels assigned to the focused branch.
 This leads to a significant performance drop, confirming the importance of CAMG in pixel-wise assignment and feature adaptivity.

-\paragraph{Replacing Standard Convolutions} We design Bi$^{2}$MAC as a plug-and-play adaptive convolutional module.
-To assess its effectiveness and generality as an independent component, we replaced the standard convolution layers in several representative pansharpening CNN architectures with Bi$^{2}$MAC.
-As shown in \cref{tab:plug}, substituting the four ResBlocks in FusionNet with Bi$^{2}$MAC-ResBlocks leads to a substantial performance gain.
-Likewise, replacing the locally adaptive convolution (LAGConv) with Bi$^{2}$MAC further improves performance.
-Moreover, integrating Bi$^{2}$MAC in place of ARConv within ARNet also yields consistent enhancements, further demonstrating the superiority of our module.
+\paragraph{Replacing Standard Convolutions} We design DMAConv as a plug-and-play adaptive convolutional module.
+To assess its effectiveness and generality as an independent component, we replaced the standard convolution layers in several representative pansharpening CNN architectures with DMAConv.
+As shown in \cref{tab:plug}, substituting the four ResBlocks in FusionNet with DMAConv-ResBlocks leads to a substantial performance gain.
+Likewise, replacing the locally adaptive convolution (LAGConv) with DMAConv further improves performance.
+Moreover, integrating DMAConv in place of ARConv within ARNet also yields consistent enhancements, further demonstrating the superiority of our module.
 Collectively, these experiments highlight the strong adaptability and robustness of the proposed design.

-\paragraph{Mask Visualization} \cref{fig:maskvis} visualizes the distributions of $SM_F$ and $HM$ produced by Bi$^{2}$MANet across different network depths and training stages.
+\paragraph{Mask Visualization} \cref{fig:maskvis} visualizes the distributions of $SM_F$ and $HM$ produced by DMANet across different network depths and training stages.
 As shown, $SM_F$ consistently exhibits stronger responses in detail-rich and edge-dominant regions, revealing that the model adaptively allocates spatial attention according to local structural complexity.
 In contrast, the pixel-level $HM$ provides a crisp binary delineation between redundant and heterogeneous regions, confirming its effectiveness in routing pixels into appropriate processing branches.
 Notably, deeper layers and later training epochs yield progressively sharper, more coherent mask boundaries, indicating that the model learns increasingly reliable region partitioning as optimization proceeds.
-These observations highlight the strong interpretability of the proposed CAMG module and underscore its central role in enhancing Bi$^{2}$MANet’s joint structural–spectral modeling capability.
+These observations highlight the strong interpretability of the proposed CAMG module and underscore its central role in enhancing DMANet’s joint structural–spectral modeling capability.